ickerwx/tlsresolver/README.md

 -i 127.0.0.1,127.0.0.2 -p 1,2,3,4,5
 ```

+You can also query IPv6 addresses, and query a mix of IPv6 and IPv4 addresses.
 The default number of threads is 5, this seems to be more than enough on a LAN.

 ## Input file format